SNEE-ICS/sneeifstyles/README.md

 mpl_style()
 ```

-## What chart types can use QB Styles?
+## What chart types can use SNEE IF Styles?

 - Line plots
 - Scatter plots